Best Practices for Applications and Threats Content Updates

 - If you have a security-first posture, do not set a threshold to delay receiving the latest content update.
 Enable the firewall to download and install content updates as they are made available so that you are always equipped with the most up-to-date threat prevention signatures.

 - If your network is mission-critical, schedule a 24-hour threshold for content updates.
-This 24-hour delay ensures that the firewall only installs content releases after they have been available and functioning correctly in customer environments for at least 24 hours.To mitigate any risk associated with enabling new applications and threat signatures, you can stagger the roll-out of new content.
+This 24-hour delay ensures that the firewall only installs content releases after they have been available and functioning correctly in customer environments for at least 24 hours.To mitigate any risk associated with enabling new application and threat signatures, you can stagger the roll-out of new content.
 Provide the new content to locations with less business risk (fewer users in satellite offices) before deploying them to locations with more business risk (such as locations with critical applications).
 Confining the latest content updates to certain firewalls before deploying them across your network makes it easier to troubleshoot any issues that arise.Use Panorama to push staggered schedules to different firewalls or device groups.To schedule content updates, select DeviceDynamic Updates.
-Configure the Schedule for Applications and Threats updates, set the schedule Action to download-and-install, and set (optionally) the Threshold to 24 hours.
+Configure the Schedule for Applications and Threats content updates, set the schedule Action to download-and-install, and set (optionally) the Threshold to 24 hours.

 - Manage New App-IDs Introduced in Content Releases .
 Always review the new App-IDs that a content release introduces and assess the policy impact of the newly-identified applications.
 In mission-critical environments, you can wait to install new applications until after reviewing their policy impact .
 If you cannot modify security policy before installing the latest content update, you can disable new applications in the content update and review policy impact of these applications later.

-- If yours is a mission-critical environment, test new applications and threat content in a dedicated staging environment before enabling them in your production environment.
+- If yours is a mission-critical environment, test new Applications and Threats content updates in a dedicated staging environment before enabling them in your production environment.
 The easiest way to test new applications and threats is to use a test firewall to tap into production traffic.
 Install the latest content on the test firewall and monitor the firewall as it processes the traffic copied from your production environment.
 You can also use test clients and a test firewall or packet captures (PCAPs) to simulate production traffic.
 Using PCAPs works well to simulate traffic for diverse deployments where firewall security policy varies depending on location.